Spherical VR photography

-The Problems (Take No. 1)
+The Problems

 A standard camera (e.g. my Nikon D800) with a wide angle lens (I used the Nikkor 14-24mm f/2.8) will only capture an angle of 114° with one single shot.
 In virtual reality a viewer can move his head freely so he can frame all 360° in his viewport as well as to look up and down.
 Needless to say: A single shot photo simply won’t do.
 Photography and art can portray almost infinite numbers of varieties and scenarios.
 How can we ensure that the most relevant genres are considered in our study?

-The Solutions (Take No. 1)
+The Solutions

 To enable a free choice of the viewport a panoramic capture of the scene is necessary.
 Because the viewer can frame all 360° in both directions a spherical panorama is needed (comparable with a globe or a ball).
 This image is then integrated in our 3D test scene that are shown to the viewers by mapping the photo to the inner surface of a giant sphere (“skydome”).
 Being all engineers and designers we are no experts in terms of fine art sciences.
 Although we found the quite interesting concept “Hierarchy of the Genres” – first introduced by André Félibien in 1669.
-He tried to develop a ranking of the different art genres, what does not seem very relevant for our endeveour, but to do so he had to list all categries of fine arts in order to rank them and this basic list is exactly what we need.
+He tried to develop a ranking of the different art genres, what does not seem very relevant for our endeavor, but to do so he had to list all categories of fine arts in order to rank them and this basic list is exactly what we need.
 The hierarchy:

 With this basis we try to work out different photographic setups that could be compromise between a very traditional art perception and modern image content.